What You Should Know to Protect Your Family

 - If more than one family member experiences symptoms, or if a family pet has similar symptoms, it may be a sign of CO poisoning.
 Because pets don’t eat the same food as humans or share viruses, the combination of ill pets and ill family members may signify that CO has reached toxic levels in the home.

 - Evacuate all family members and pets and go to the emergency department right away.
 If a diagnosis of CO poisoning is confirmed, emergency department personnel may call the fire department to find the source of the carbon monoxide.

 - Replacing or servicing fuel-burning appliances should eliminate CO problems in the home.

 Nemours is proud to offer low-cost safety products with injury prevention education to the community.
 We have carbon monoxide detectors and other home safety products.
-The store is located inside Nemours/Alfred I. duPont Hospital for Children.
+The store is located inside Nemours Children’s Hospital, Delaware.

 Lead poisoning in children is associated with behavioral problems, learning disabilities, and growth retardation.
 You get lead poisoning by swallowing or inhaling it.
 Since children tend to put things in their mouth, they are more susceptible to the risk of lead poisoning.

 The National Institutes of Health warns that lead may be found in:

 - Houses painted before 1978.
 Infants and children living in pre-1960’s housing (when paint often contained lead) have the highest risk of lead poisoning.
 Lead paint is very dangerous when it is being stripped or sanded.
 These actions release fine lead dust into the air.
 Small children often swallow paint chips or dust from lead-based paint